chrisjeng/chrisjeng.github.io/README.md

 - Love the chicken by rubbing the chicken's tummy!
 Loving tends to make the chicken a little bit hungry!
 - Don't overfeed the chicken!
 - Keep the chicken alive for as long as you can!

+# Fun Facts

+This text will occasionally pop up at the bottom for no reason

+- Did you know that 80% of chickens are vegetarian?